ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Possible individual rekeying of a single requesting node combined with a group rekeying.

-* Security considerations on reusage of signature challenges.
+* Security considerations on reuse of signature challenges.

 * Addressing optional requirement OPT12 from draft-ietf-ace-key-groupcomm